 Note: The below-given steps also work for Debian and Kali Linux available in UserLAnd App.

 Step 1: Download UserLAnd App

-This app is available on Google Play store, here is the link to download it.
-There is no complications in its installation just like any other, open Play store on phone either use the here given link or search for UserLAnd and when appears, tap to install it.
+This app is available on the Google Play Store, here is the link to download it.
+There are no complications in its installation just like any other, open the Play store on phone either use the here given link or search for UserLAnd and when appears, tap to install it.

 Step 2: Run UserLAnd to install Linux OS on Android

 The moment, the app opens, you will see multiple Linux distros options along with their logos such as KALI Linux, Ubuntu, Alpine, Arch Linux, Debian along with lightweight Debian based Desktops with Xfce and Lxde desktop environment.
 It also has some Linux development, games, and productivity apps.
 Well! here we are only about to focus on the process to run Ubuntu on Android.
 Tap on the Ubuntu icon.

 Step 3: Setup Username and Password for user and VNC

 When you tap on the Ubuntu or any other Linux distros have given in UserLAnd, the first it will ask you to set up a username, password, and VNC password.

 Type whatever you want and remember this will set you as a standard user of your Android’s Ubuntu operating system.
 Once done, tap on the Continue option.